Continuing Education Activity

 Type 1 autosomal dominant osteopetrosis tends to have a very mild clinical presentation.
 Unlike other forms of osteopetrosis, type 1 autosomal dominant osteopetrosis has been found to be due to an error in increased bony formation rather than a defect in osteoclast function.
 Consequently, these patients do not have increased fracture risk like other patients with osteopetrosis.
 This form tends to have osteosclerosis most focused in the cranial vault, and cranial nerve compression neuropathies are common.

 Type 2 autosomal dominant osteopetrosis is the most common form managed by orthopedic surgeons, and it has a very heterogeneous course.
-Most patients with this form of the disease lead relatively normal lives with generally normal life span, overall health, and physique.
+Most patients with this form of the disease lead relatively normal lives with a generally normal life span, overall health, and physique.
 Patients will often discover that they have this disease after the clinical presentation for evaluation of either fracture determined radiographically to be pathologic or early-onset osteoarthritis.
 Fractures occur in approximately 4 out of 5 of these patients.
 The average number of fractures per affected individual is 3, and the bone that experiences the most pathologic fractures is the femur.
 While arthritis can affect these patients in a variety of locations, the hip is the most reported location, with approximately 50% of patients having early-onset hip pain.
 Fatigue secondary to anemia and cranial nerve neuropathies can affect these patients as well but occurs less frequently than in other forms of the disease with optic and/or auditory nerve damage only in approximately 1 out of 20 patients.

 Osteopetrosis is most frequently diagnosed based on the patient having the typical clinical and radiographic findings of the disease.